Freshly painted, welcoming front entry of a tidy home

 If your home’s paint finish is in good condition you may not need to paint.
 Perhaps a good light power wash may do the trick, removing dirt and grime that has collected over time.
 Potential homebuyers want less work when they move in.

 In coastal Alabama, you are competing with brand new homes that are being built every day.
-Baldwin County is growing fast and so are the number of subdivisions.
-It is important and financially smart to be competitive.
+Across Mobile County and the wider Mobile Bay market, Baldwin County is growing fast and so are the number of subdivisions.
+For an older home in a settled Mobile neighborhood — think Midtown, Spring Hill, or West Mobile — a fresh, well-chosen coat of paint is one of the cheapest ways to stay competitive against those new builds.
+It is important and financially smart to keep up.

 DIY vs. hiring a professional painter